About Our Worship

 Attending worship for the first time at a new place can sometimes be confusing—we get it.
 Each week we welcome a variety of first-time visitors and guests.
 At WPLC, regular worshipers are quick to greet visitors and help them out with any questions, but it can still be helpful to know a little bit about the worship experience first.

-When you enter the nave/sanctuary, we hope you’ll immediately feel at home in the traditional setting.
+When you enter the worship space, we hope you’ll immediately feel at home in the traditional setting.
 Pew seating encourages people to sit near one another and build community.
 We sing, read the Scriptures, immerse ourselves in the sacraments of Communion and baptism, and gather together as God’s faithful community.
 We are a liturgical church that allows the cycles of our lives and the church year to connect as a defining experience.

 Yet traditional doesn’t mean stuffy or out of touch.
 In fact, our worship is often described as theologically-expansive.
 We welcome people of all genders and gender identities, races, sexual orientations, marital statuses, ages, abilities, immigration statuses, and socio-economic backgrounds.
 We have a gender-neutral bathroom (as well as men’s and women’s bathrooms), a staffed nursery during Sunday services, and Sunday school for children in kindergarten through fifth grade on Sunday mornings.
 Click here to read more about our expansive-welcome.